hazikchaudhry/ENSO/README.md

 - 🎨 Modern gradient UI with smooth transitions and ChatGPT-like interface
 - 📚 Support for PDF, DOCX, and TXT documents
 - 📑 Page range selection for focused learning
-- 🤖 Mistral 7B model integration for intelligent responses
+- 🤖 Local model integration for intelligent responses
 - 💡 RAG-powered context retrieval using FAISS
 - 🎯 Socratic teaching method with progressive hints
 - 💬 Rich text formatting with bold, italic, and bullet points